 Latvia has a population of approximately 1.96 million, the majority of which – 61.8 % – are Latvians, but 25.6 % are ethnic Russians, 3.3 % are Belorussians, 2.3 % – Ukrainians, 2.1 % – Poles, 1.2 % – Lithuanians, but – 0.3 both Roma, 3.4% – other nationalities.

 Latvia is a multi-denominational country; the leading religion is Christianity, subdivided into the Lutheran, Roman Catholic and Orthodox Church, as well as the Baptist Church.
 Alongside the major denominations, Jewish, Islamic, Krishnaites, Mormon, Buddhists and other world religions are also represented in Latvia.
 Latvia is unique because a relatively large number of parishes of the Old Believers have been preserved in Latvia.

 Latvia is a member of the European Union, the national currency of Latvia is euro (since 2014).

 WiFi is also available in Latvia and is offered by many various public places – cafes, hotels, business centers, the airport and bus terminals – just look for the WiFi sign.
-Mobile Internet is very convenient for travelers and is available in 98 % of the territory of Latvia.
+Mobile Internet is very convenient for travellers and is available in 98 % of the territory of Latvia.
 The service is provided by several mobile and Internet companies; you need only to buy a modem and connection card.

 Taxi in Riga costs depending on company you choose – in average 70 cents per kilometer, with an additional hiring fee.
 That means that a journey between the city centre and the airport costs around 10-15 euro.
-There are several Taxi apps that can be used – Taxify (taxify.eu), Uber (uber.com), Taxigo (taxigo.com).
+There are several Taxi apps that can be used – Taxify (taxify.eu), Taxigo (taxigo.com).